Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/how-i-made-my-twitter-header-dynamic.md

 SITEMAP={SITEMAP}
 ```

-You will need to replace the `{STRING}` with your actual strings.
+You need to replace the `{STRING}` with your actual strings.
 I'll show you where you can find them in the next section.

 ## Making our Twitter App

-Let's head over to the [Twitter Developer portal](https://developer.twitter.com/en/portal/dashboard) to create a new app and get our API keys.
+Let's head to the [Twitter Developer portal](https://developer.twitter.com/en/portal/dashboard) to create a new app and get our API keys.

 Sign up for an account if you haven't done this yet.
 It might take some time to get accepted as a developer.